View Joetta Light's Obituary on jconline.com and share memories

 |

-Kokomo - JOETTA JUNE LIGHT age 87 of kokomo formerly of Goodland, passed away
+Kokomo - JOETTA JANE LIGHT age 87 of Kokomo, formerly of Goodland, passed away

 Joetta was a homemaker, a member of the Mt.
 Zion United Methodist Church, and a member of the Jasper Newton County Community Band.
 She loved spending time at the Goodland Library and faithfully meeting her friends at McDonald's in Kentland every morning for coffee.